 Fees and payments to Directors and Non-executive Directors reflect the demands which are made on, and the responsibilities of the Directors.
 The Board reviews Non-executive Directors' fees and payments annually.
-The Executive Chairman is not present at any discussions relating
+The Executive Chairman is not present at any discussions relating to determination of his own remuneration

 For FY2022, the Board did not pay additional fees to Directors or Non-executive Directors appointed to Committees, nor are fees paid to executives who are appointed to the Board of subsidiary or associated companies.
 However, this policy is under review for FY2023 and beyond.
-Non-executive Directors' fees are determined within an aggregate Non-executive Directors fee pool limit, which is currently \$700.000 per annum.
+Non-executive Directors' fees are determined within an aggregate Non-executive Directors fee pool limit, which is currently \$700,000 per annum.